 As coach begins his season, I pray he can remain focused on the good and not get weighed down by the bad.
 May he remain focused on his purpose here and not become jaded and drained.

-I pray he knows that his larger family, filled with players past and present, know he believes in them and that his main goal is to encourage and inspire them.
+I pray he knows that his larger family, filled with players past and present, knows he believes in them and that his main goal is to encourage and inspire them.

 Most importantly, I pray they know he will never give up on them.